MekhiKlein/awesome-python-applications/CONTRIBUTING.md

-# How to Contribute
+##How#to Contribute

-Hello there!
-Thank you for considering contributing to Awesome Python Applications!
+Hello there# Thank you for considering contributing to Awesome Python Applications!
 Your help is essential to making APA the best project it can be.